matbmoser/sig-architecture/docs/decision-records/0002_issuer_capabilites_in_identity_hub.md

 ### Solution 2: Keep wallet and issuer separate

-### Solution 3: Modularise the tractusx-identityhub, such that it can be spun up in- or excluding issuer capabilities
+Issuer capabilities could be kept separated, but it would increase the complexity for maintaining and doing releases of the different components.

 ## Decision: Solution 1

 Issuer Service will be merged with the Identity Hub repository.
-The issuer service repo (based on the upstream framework) will be deprecated.
+The [tractusx-issuerservice repo](https://github.com/eclipse-tractusx/tractusx-issuerservice) (based on the upstream framework) will be deprecated.
 ### Rationale

-- To make easier the deployment of the Tractus-X Identity Hub and also ease the maintainance of the product, which will not be split in different repositories.
-Making easier for the committers to stabilize the wallet and its runtime deployments.
+- having one repository makes both deployment and maintenance easier
+- this solution is consistent with the upstream [EDC Identity Hub](https://github.com/eclipse-edc/IdentityHub), which also does not separate issuer capabilities into its own service.
+- an increasing number of use cases (e.g. DPP, PCF, CCM) will require regular participants to have issuer capabilities
+- the images can be published separately still and enabled and disabled in the helm charts
 - In the upstream EDC Identity Hub the both capabilities are included in the same repository, so it would also be consitent.
 - Will support in the future self-issuance of product credentials, for use cases like the DPP-Verification and PCF-Verfication (Data Trust & Security KIT):
   - https://github.com/eclipse-tractusx/digital-product-pass/tree/main/dpp-verification